Ready to set up your project management software? Follow along to outline the processes and systems that will work for you.

 Step 5: Train Your Team

-In order to hold your team accountable for using the tool properly, you must provide a proper training course on the software itself and also the processes surrounding it.
+To hold your team accountable for using the tool properly, you must provide a proper training course on the software and the processes surrounding it.
 However, you should also have a system in place for training.

 You don’t need to train everyone on every last feature.
 This would be an overwhelming and pointless use of time and cost too much money.
 Your team will only need to know the features and processes they’ll be working with daily.